StrongSyntax/MonkeThermals/README.md

 # MonkeThermals
-A Gorilla Tag mod that gives you your own vertical air current!
+A Gorilla Tag mod that gives you your own vertical air current! (boost controls and variable air current strength coming soon)

 ## Controls:
 - Right Trigger: